bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-update-styles.md

-# Change Styles of the Block landing.block.updateStyles
+# Change Styles of Block landing.block.updateStyles

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}